 What does machine learning in AutoML Natural Language involve?

 Machine learning involves using data to train algorithms to achieve a desired outcome.
 The specifics of the algorithm and training methods change based on the use case.
 There are many different subcategories of machine learning, all of which solve different problems and work within different constraints.
 AutoML Natural Language enables you to perform supervised learning, which involves training a computer to recognize patterns from labeled data.
-Using supervised learning, we can train a custom model to recognize content that we care about in text.
+Using supervised learning, you can train a custom model to recognize content that you care about in text.

 Assess your use case